magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-13203-magento-patch-503-error-homepage-post-full-reindex.md

 labels: 2.2.4,2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,2.4.1,503,503 error,QPT 1.0.13,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,database,integrity constraint violation,maintenance,support tools,Adobe Commerce,on-premises,cloud infrastructure
 ---

 The MDVA-13203 Adobe Commerce patch fixes the issue where your site is showing a maintenance page and there are *CRITICAL: SQLSTATE\[23000\]: Integrity constraint violation* errors in the `system.log`.
+The patch ID is MDVA-13203.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.13 is installed.

 ## Affected products and versions